 Your dog will rely on you to keep him in good health.
 A proper diet, regular exercise and grooming, and routine check-ups at the veterinarian will help keep your dog in top form.
 It's also important for you to get to know your dog's habits -- eating, drinking, sleeping, and so forth -- since sometimes a variation in those habits can be an indication that he isn't feeling well.

-The information on this page should be used as a guide for keeping your dog healthy and identifying problems.
 Ask your veterinarian for advice on healthcare and prevention and be sure to seek medical advice if you think your dog is ill or hurt.
 The AKC Pet Healthcare Plan can help with the cost of providing quality healthcare throughout your dog's life.

 Signs of Good Health